yassineAlouini/hyperparameters-optimization/README.md

-# hyperparameters-optimization-talk
+# hyperparameters-optimization

 # About

-This is the accompanying repo for the Bdx hyperparameters optimization meetup and [this]() Qucit blog post.
+This is the accompanying repo for the Bdx hyperparameters optimization meetup.
+It also contains the notebook and dataset for [this](http://www.qucit.com/2016/12/06/how-to-optimize-hyperparameters/) Qucit blog post.

 # Installation